RotherOSS/otobo/README_DOCKER.md

 ### Build the nginx image

-The image contains nginx along with an adapted config and the static files.
+The image contains nginx and openssl along with an adapted config.
+But no sensible editor.

 `docker build --tag otobo_nginx --file scripts/docker/nginx.Dockerfile .`